The lower Red to Boonesborough, part 2

 “So we were, what?, three miles away all night?
 Any closer, we might have heard Mayer snoring.”

-“Judging by the state of this gill-bearing aquatic craniate carcass,” Gortimer says, breaking out bottle Y, “they can’t be but three, maybe five miles ahead.
+“Judging by the state of this gill-bearing aquatic craniate carcass,” Gortimer says, breaking out bottle Y from the blue case of necessaries he had hauled to the site.
+“They can’t be but three, maybe five miles ahead.
 I’d say that’s cause for celebration.”

 On the water just past the campsite, the river begins its collision with a north-running two-hundred foot column of tough-as-nails limestone that blocks passage into the Kentucky River.
-For the last half mile on the Red, our northerly course will parallel both this Limestone archipelago and the Kentucky itself until, the tributary making a 90-degree left turn at last, we are granted our first glimpse of the mainstem.
-For a fleeting moment, I imagine in my initial jolt of excitement upon seeing the river open, the sky parted, an emotional connection to the flatboatsmen of yore drifting and poling their way to Clay’s Ferry, Frankfort and Falls City.
+For the last half mile on the Red, our northerly course parallels both this Limestone archipelago and the Kentucky itself until, the tributary making a 90-degree left turn at last, we are granted our first glimpse of the mainstem.
+In the initial jolt of excitement upon seeing the river open, the sky parted, I imagine a fleeting moment of emotional connection with the flatboatsmen of yore, drifting and poling their way to Clay’s Ferry, Frankfort and Falls City.

 “Three hundred million years ago, the Pennsylvania Period,” he begins, “this was a swampy bilge pump for the shallow inland sea that sat upon the entire Midwest (such as we know it now).
 As the great sea ebbed and waned across the eons, sediment and organisms flooded in and out, and a marshland teeming with life prospered.
 As the sea eventually retreated and Cretaceous dinosaurs began to assert their right to the earth, say 80 million years ago, a great inland water system, the Teays, incised channels into the collected sediment dumped into the swamp years earlier.”